Get a-head - e-mail me. Perfessor Bill Edwards

 showing the emphasized notes that create the syncopation.

-While the left hand provides the rhythmic foundation, the melodic notes or right hand patterns usually contain the syncopation, or off tick patterns.
-When a note is played between ticks and held over a tick mark, thus emphasizing that note, this creates the syncopation for that phrase.
-In the first theme of The Entertainer (after the introduction - pictured left), the C above middle C is first played between the first and second ticks, then on the third tick, then between the third and fourth ticks, held for the length of at least an eighth note all three times (Click to hear the example).
+thus emphasizing that note, this creates the syncopation for that phrase.
+In the first theme of The Entertainer (after the introduction - pictured left), the C above middle C is first played between the first and second ticks, then on the third tick, then between the fourth tick and the bar line, held for the length of at least an eighth note all three times (Click to hear the example).
 It is this contrast or deviation from synchronization between the left hand and right hand patterns that creates syncopation.
-It was, in part, this notion of the hands not playing everything in homogenic synchronization that lent itself to the idea that it sounded "ragged" to traditionally tuned ears, so something played in this fashion was eventually deemed ragged-time or ragtime.
+It was, in part, this notion of the hands not playing everything in homophonic synchronization that lent itself to the idea that it sounded "ragged" to traditionally tuned ears, so something played in this fashion was eventually deemed ragged-time or Ragtime (although the actual origin of the word is more likely derived from the dances or parties called "rags" that were held from the 1880s forward, and at which this musical style was eventually introduced).

 Another method of syncopation is often called the secondary rag or three over four pattern, where a repeated pattern of three notes is played over the four tick left hand duple pattern.
 When the highest note is the last of the three, such as in the case of a broken triad played upwards, it creates the equivalent of the same emphasis found in The Entertainer.
 This is not true syncopation, which usually varies between shorter and longer notes, the longer ones held over ticks, but it creates an illusion of the same principle.
 A good example of this is the Black and White Rag (Click for example).
 The end effect in both cases can be called counterpoint.
 Good syncopated melodies or motifs often extend over a number of measures.
 An excellent example of this is the A section of Scott Joplin's Eugenia.